-These two slab lifting methods serve the same function and work well on smaller projects.
+These two slab-lifting methods serve the same function and work well on smaller projects.
 However, both are short-term fixes that may need to be repeated every few years.
-Injected materials are heavy cause new soil compression beneath the slab.
+Injected materials are heavy causing new soil compression beneath the slab.
 Because polyurethane injection is lighter, it tends to last longer but this process is not widely available.

 Advantages of Mudjacking

-- When comparing to replace the whole structure, the cost of slab jacking is low.
+- When compared to replace the whole structure, the cost of slab jacking is low.

 - The place where slab jacking has been done can be used in about one hour.

 - This method is suitable for any condition of weather.